At breakfast the next morn, she leaned toward Grimme and whispered, “Did you talk about the bills with your paramours?”

 He cleared his throat.
 “And … your households where you worked?
 What did you do with her then?”

 She shrugged.
 “How many dogs do we have in the keep who scrounge for food at table?”

 His smile was warm.
-“It seems we have groomed Helen to sleep.”
+“Rather, God has blessed me with you.”
+She flushed with pleasure.
+“Now it seems we have groomed Helen to sleep.”